CIRCLE OF DISCIPLINE, INC. STAFF

 Jamal James has been a part of the Circle of Discipline since he was five years old.
 He started volunteering at the age of 10 where he would teach technique to some of the younger kids and volunteer at fundraisers and community outings.
 Now, Jamal is an assistant trainer, advocate, and mentor down at the C.O.D. and has recently started a leadership group for young men and women where they discuss topics that better prepare them on how to handle life’s hurdles.
 Aside from his volunteering work at the C.O.D., Jamal is also a prominent professional welterweight boxer who ranks highly in the World Boxing Association, has had numerous televised boxing matches, and is very close to challenging for a world title championship match.
 Known by his ring name SHANGO around the nation, he uses the fame he receives through his success in his professional boxing career as platform to show young men and women at the C.O.D., as well as around the nation that through humility, hard work, dedication, and a strong belief that your dreams and goals can be accomplished.
 He will tell you himself that all these qualities were instilled in him through his time spent at the Circle Of Discipline.

-Rhobelle Tekle – Volunteer Staff and Program Advocate
+Rhobelle Tekle – Volunteer Pursuit of Discipline Facilitator

 Rhobelle Tekle is a native of South Minneapolis, who has been volunteering at the Circle of Discipline for 12 years.
 He is a graduate of Roosevelt High school (honors) & Hamline University, a business owner, and manager at a Fortune 500 Insurance company.